-Implementing the network security best practises is of the utmost importance to enable secure remote device access, extend security compliance, centralise user data, and strengthen your security posture.
+Implementing the network security best practices is of the utmost importance to enable secure remote device access, extend security compliance, centralise user data, and strengthen your security posture.

-In this remote working environment, establishing a secure connection between your remote employee’s devices and the corporate domain is important to combat data centre security risks and make security management and compliance hassle-free.
+In this remote working environment, establishing a secure connection between your remote employee’s devices and the corporate domain is vital to combat data centre security risks and make security management and compliance hassle-free.

 This is where the domain controller and domain joining come in.

-This article will show what a domain controller server is, its types, and its benefits for your enterprise network.
+This article will show what a domain controller is, its types, and the benefits of domain control for your enterprise network.
 Let’s begin!

 A Domain Controller (DC) is a server that responds to the security authentication requests within a certain domain from network endpoints and verifies users on the computer network.

 While domains provide a hierarchy for organising computers and users connected to your network—a Domain Controller keeps that data secured and organised.

 The Domain Controller in Active Directory acts as a gatekeeper and holds the keys to your kingdom, allowing access to the domain resources.
 Hence, it runs the Active Directory Domain Services (AD DS) for request authentication within a domain.